Adopt a Sloth in America or Around the World. A sloth adoption will contribute to the care of your favorite animal the sloth, even from a distance.

 One of the few free zoos in the nation, the Saint Louis Zoo attracts approximately 3 million visitors annually and is the most-visited attraction in the region.
 And as a free zoo, visitors are encouraged to come back again…and again!” – Stlzoo.org

 Symbolic Sloth Adoption in New York

-Visit the New York Bronx Zoo and you can Symbolically adopt a sloth, fennec fox, snow leopard, or a penguin for a full year for a loved one or for yourself.
+Visit the New York Bronx Zoo and you can Symbolically adopt an adorable sloth, fennec fox, snow leopard, or a penguin for a full year for a loved one or for yourself.

 The Bronx Zoo is committed to the care and conservation of these amazing animals.
 Your donation may include: